VRLabs/IsRendering-Detection/README.md

 ## How to use

 * Add the ``IsRendering`` bool parameter to any of your Playable Layers.
-The value will be true when ``Renderer`` is in view, and false when outside of view.
+The value will be ``True`` when ``Renderer`` is in view, and false when outside of view.
-  * You can use this bool to build your own systems.
+  * You can use this bool to build your own systems in your FX Controller.
 * In the prefabs hierarchy, the ``IsRendering Container`` is enabled when in view. ``IsNotRendering Container`` is enabled when not in view.
   * You can put your own objects into the containers to show or hide them accordingly
   * The containers have a cube and sphere for previewing and confirming that the system works, feel free to delete them.